KILTprotocol/docs/docs/participate/treasury-proposal.md

 # Proposal Document

 To maximize your chances of success, create a full proposal document with as much information as possible to communicate the value of your work and what it will add to the network’s growth and success.
-Check out our Treasury proposal template or Polkassembly’s proposal document #6 as examples to help guide your process.
+Check out our Treasury proposal template or Polkassembly’s [proposal document #6](https://docs.google.com/document/d/1NilDtFljCc6boyHkz2o2kGyFNhR6hVQSGzz7J0Xhwco/edit) as examples to help guide your process.

 Once your proposal document is complete, upload it so that it’s accessible to the Council for review.
 Don’t forget to link it when completing the Polkassembly information!

 # Submit Proposal

-When you have feedback from the community and are satisfied with your proposal, head to https://polkadot.js.org/apps/?rpc=wss://spiritnet.api.onfinality.io/public-ws#/treasury
+When you have feedback from the community and are satisfied with your proposal, head to [polkadot apps](https://polkadot.js.org/apps/?rpc=wss://spiritnet.api.onfinality.io/public-ws#/treasury)

 Scroll to  the “+ Submit Proposal” button and click.
 Complete the form: